-Altimeter watches provide a range of functions and data-gathering techniques that allow adventurers to navigate landscapes.
-Hunters, fishers, climbing guides, mountaineers, hikers, pilots, and vertical athletes can all benefit from information offered by these products, such as altitude and location.
-A traditional model has three basic functions; altimeter, barometer, and compass (sometimes referred to as an ABC watch).
-With these three readings combined, you can map weather trends and determine your location based on known altitudes on your journey.
+A traditional model has three primary functions; altimeter, barometer, and compass (sometimes referred to as an ABC watch).
+With these three readings combined, you can map weather trends and determine your location.
 There are many different types of altimeter watches out there, ranging from those with the most basic functions to those stacked with features.
 In this 'Buying Advice' article, we discuss different model types, how altimeters work, key functions, GPS capability, and watch accessories.
 Below is a list of questions to ask yourself before buying one.
 We walk you through the questions and the answers.

 1) What will you be using your watch for?